Why have we created the ALIA Library?

 Promoting the “free flow of information and ideas through open access to recorded knowledge, information and creative works” is a core value of the Association.
-We have made documents available on various ALIA websites in the past, but creating READ ALIA means all this valuable information will be available in one place and with permanent URLs.
+We have made documents available on various ALIA websites in the past, but creating a central digital library means all this valuable information will be available in one place and with permanent URLs.

 What does it contain?